X

 Special Test

 Sulcus Sign is used to detect inferior instability due to a laxity of the superior glenohumeral and coracohumeral ligaments (Multidirectional Instability).
-It’s also called inferior drawer test.
+It’s also used to detect glenohumeral laxity.
+It sometimes called inferior drawer test of the shoulder.

 The sulcus sign determines the amount of inferior glide of the humeral head when traction is applied to the humerus.
 It was described by Neer and Foster in 1980.